travis-ci/docs-travis-ci-com/user/notifications.md

 ### Authorization for Webhooks

-When Travis makes the POST request, a header named `Authorization` is included.
+When Travis CI makes the POST request, a header named `Authorization` is included.
 Its value is the SHA2 hash of the GitHub username (see below), the name of the repository, and your Travis CI token.